Sign in

 Richards

-An easy and fairly inexpensive way to decide whether you want to use rack/pinnion or some type of screw is to buy one of JessEm's Mast-R-Lift (http://www.jessem.com/mast_r_lift.htm)s for your router table.
-Although the Mast-R-Lift works very well, you'll find that the threads have to be cleaned daily (and sometimes several times a day).
-I don't think that God ever intended that sawdust, grease and lead screws be used together.
+An easy and inexpensive way to decide between rack/pinion or screw is to buy one of JessEm's Mast-R-Lifts (http://www.jessem.com/mast_r_lift.htm) for your router table.
+Though the Mast-R-Lift works well, you'll find the threads need daily cleaning (sometimes several times a day).
+Sawdust, grease, and lead screws are not a good mix.

 smreish